Zachary-Levesque/Sports-Strategy-Engine/README.md

 - `Tee shot`
   Starts every simulation from the hole tee and is the default mode.
 - `Approach / custom shot`
-  Lets you set a live ball position, lie, and target position so the engine can analyze a non-tee shot from the current location.
+  Lets you click a live ball position on the hole map, set a lie, and adjust the target if needed so the engine can analyze a non-tee shot from the current location.

 ## Database Setup